There is a video making the rounds through an email with the subject header being titled “Fair Warning… I saw this on NBC News last night”.

 The video does a fantastic job at explaining the two, very distinct, options hospitals have when admitting a patient, which are:

-– “In-Patient”, which by definition is “a patient who is admitted to a hospital or clinic for treatment that requires at least one overnight stay” (keep in mind that this has changed).
-This status is used when there is a clear medical necessary issue with the patient, i.e. bleeding wound, apparent heart attack.
+By definition is “a patient who is admitted to a hospital or clinic for treatment that requires at least one overnight stay” (keep in mind that this has changed).
+Hospitals use this status is when there is a clear medical necessary issue with the patient, i.e. bleeding wound, apparent heart attack.

-– “Observation”, which is used by hospitals as a way to determine if the patient is sick enough to need inpatient treatment.
-Ultimately, if the hospital can not immediately see that there is a medically necessary reason for the patient to be at the hospital they have to admit the patient as being in the “Observation” category to run tests to finally determine what the patient needs.
+Hospitals use this term to determine if the patient is sick enough to need inpatient treatment.
+If the hospital can not immediately see that there is a medically necessary reason for the patient to be at the hospital they have to admit the patient as being in the “Observation” category to run tests to finally determine what the patient needs.

-The video also, correctly, reported on how these two very different options will impact patients and they are:
+The video also, correctly, reports on how these two very different options will impact patients and the differences are:

 HOPEFULLY NOT and here is why: